CMonkProjects/Rhino-Game-Project/README.md

 # Rhino-Game-Project
-C# Scripts used in my Rhino Unity3D game
+C# scripts for Rhino - A top down 2D shooter created in Unity3D